Refugee-made gifts: six brands that support displaced artisans

 As the global refugee crisis continues to intensify, Indego Africa have so far provided 180 refugees with artisan training and a dignified source of income.

 Handmade by Burundian refugees at the Mahama Refugee Camp in Rwanda, the Pink Swirl Plateau is a sweetgrass basket that will make a colourful addition to an on-trend gallery wall.
 It can take one weaver anywhere from 60 to 70 hours to make each tightly coiled basket – a product that is truly worth every penny.

-The WomenCraft initiative in Tanzania brings together local women and female refugees from neighbouring Burundi to weave unique placemats and decorative baskets from local materials.
+Their Tanzanian partner initiative is WomenCraft, which brings together local women and female refugees from neighbouring Burundi to weave unique placemats and decorative baskets from local materials.

 Bring a touch of the outdoors in with the covetable Ugwafu Lustre Tablemats, which have a natural green lustre to them and bring warmth to neutral spaces.
 The Ikiba Wall Basket is another favourite of ours – an intricate and classy piece of wall art to treasure for years to come.